Birchbox: History

-In 2015, co-founder Hayley Barna stepped down from the co-CEO role at the company and joined the First Round Capital firm as a venture partner.
+In 2015, Barna stepped down from the co-CEO role at the company and joined the First Round Capital firm as a venture partner.
 In January 2016, the company cut 15% of its staff.

-As of May 2018, it had raised a total of almost $90 million in funding.
-In October, a minority stake in Birchbox was purchased by Walgreens, with Birchbox to open in Walgreens stores, initially 11.

-As of May 2019, Birchbox had 230 employees.

-In January 2020, the company cut 70% of its staff.

-In October 2021, Birchbox has been acquired by FemTec (A health start-up) for $ 45,000,000 USD.
+Five months after raising $90 million, it had a minority stake acquired in October 2018 by Walgreens, whose stores began offering its service.
+However, Birchbox cut 70% of its staff of 230 employees in January 2020.

+After being purchased by start-up FemTec for $45 million in October 2021, the online subscription service was acquired in 2023 by Retention Brands.

 Business

 As of Jan 2021, Birchbox has 300 thousand subscribers and 500 thousand active customers.
 Birchbox's incentive is that the consumer will choose to purchase the full-sized product of whatever sample they've grown to like from the Birchbox website afterward.
 As of 2021, about 5% of box subscribers went on to make full-size purchases.

-After subscribing, the customer takes a survey called a "beauty profile" that aims to customize their future selections to better suit their preferences.
+After subscribing, the customer takes a "beauty profile" survey that aims to customize their future selections to suit their preferences better.